Troubleshooting Neural Net Training

 - For continuous values: you want these to be in the range of -1 to 1, 0 to 1 or ditributed normally with mean 0 and standard deviation 1.
 This does not have to be exact, but ensuring your inputs are approximately in this range can help during training.
 Scale down large inputs, and scale up small inputs.

 - For discrete classes (and, for classification problems for the output), generally use a one-hot representation.
 That is, if you have 3 classes, then your data will be represeted as [1,0,0], [0,1,0] or [0,0,1] for each of the 3 classes respectively.

 Note that it’s very important to use the exact same normalization method for both the training data and testing data.

 Deeplearning4j supports several different kinds of weight initializations with the weightInit parameter.
 These are set using the .weightInit(WeightInit) method in your configuration.

 You need to make sure your weights are neither too big nor too small.
 Xavier weight initialization is usually a good choice for this.
 For networks with rectified linear (relu) or leaky relu activations, RELU weight initialization is a sensible choice.

 An epoch is defined as a full pass of the data set.
-An iteration in DL4J is defined as the number of parameter updates in a row, for each minibatch.

 Too few epochs don’t give your network enough time to learn good parameters; too many and you might overfit the training data.
 One way to choose the number of epochs is to use early stopping.
 Early stopping can also help to prevent the neural network from overfitting (i.e., can help the net generalize better to unseen data).